johnwinans/IceStick-Examples-Icarus/README.md

 	sudo apt install iverilog
 	sudo apt install gtkwave

-# Clone this repo, build, and run blinky on your icestick
+# Clone this repo, build, and run blinky on your iCEstick

 Plug the IceStick into a USB port and then run the following from this cloned repo: